 3) Pickup Height Determines Volume

 The primary reason why pickups can’t be totally level has to do with the volume.
 Thicker strings are louder and thus the pickups need to account for this fact.
-Moreover, the bridge doesn’t offer the same amount as clearance as the nut, so you’ll need to account for that too.
+Moreover, the bridge doesn’t offer the same amount of clearance as the nut, so you’ll need to account for that too.

 4) Everyone’s Equipment is Different